2022-07-19

 The check engine light

-People often make fun of Volkswagen for an overactive check engine light in their cars.
-It can light up because of a loose gas cap, faulty sensors, or shorted wires.
+People often make fun of Volkswagen for having an overactive check engine light in their cars.
+The light can light up because of a loose gas cap, faulty sensors, or shorted wires.
 The check engine light should only show for engine-related issues, but be sure to connect a diagnostic tool before making any assumptions.

 Clogged diesel particulate filter (DPF)